omkarfadtare965/Practical_data_science/README.md

    - Automl is all about the automation even if the automatuon doesnt get all the way there you can still use automl to reduce a lot of the repetitave work but still uses experts to focus on high value task like taking that automl output and applying their domain knowledge or doing additional feature engineering or using data scientist to evaluate and analyze the reults of that automl
    - considerations when selecting an implementation of automl
      - Depending on the implementation of AutoML that you choose or you're deciding to use, there may be a balance, in terms of iterating faster but still maintaining the transparency and control that you may be looking for.
 Some implementations of AutoML provide limited visibility into the background experiments, which may produce a really performant model, but that model is often hard to understand, explain, or reproduce manually.
 Alternatively, there are implementations of AutoML, that not only provide the best model, but they also provide all of the candidates and the full source code that was used to create that model.
 This is valuable for being able to understand and explain your model, but it also allows you to take that model and potentially further optimize it for extra performance by doing things like applying some of that additional domain knowledge or doing some additional feature engineering on top of the recommended feature engineering code.
 In this section, I walked through the task, or the steps, in the machine learning workflow that are often requiring a lot of resources, not only in terms of human time to perform these tasks, but also in terms of compute cycles or resource costs.
 Using solutions that take advantage of automated machine learning helps you avoid those challenges by using machine learning to automate either all or part of your model building activities.

+### B] Build, train and deploy Ml pipeline using BERT:
+In this section, you will build a custom model using BERT algorithm and build an end-to-end ml pipeline for a text review classifier.
+> Part A]: In this part, you will learn how to generate machine learning features from raw data and share those features with other teams using a scalable feature store.
+> Part B]: In this week you will learn how to use these features to train our model at scale in the cloud.
+Deep dive into Bert model architecture and learn how to build and train a custom BERT model which is usually a two-step pre-training model in an unsupervised learning and fine-tune model for a specific language task.
+> Part C]:

+### C] Optimize Ml models and deploy human-in-the-loop pipelines:
+-